spotlightpa/poor-richard/content/news/2026-01-26-SPLSHAPIROBOOK0126.md

 +++
 authors = ["Yaasmeen Piper"]
-blurb = "As part of Spotlight PA’s book club, read Gov. Shapiro’s new book and discuss with top government journalists on Feb.
-17." byline = "Yaasmeen Piper of Spotlight PA" description = "Join Capitol reporters from Spotlight PA and The Philadelphia Inquirer on Feb.
-17 for a discussion of Governor Josh Shapiro’s new book." draft = false event-date = 2026-02-17T18:00:00-05:00 event-title = "Where We Keep the Light"
+blurb = "Join Spotlight PA’s new book club, read a hit novel, connect with readers across the state, and join a live discussion." byline = "Yaasmeen Piper of Spotlight PA" description = "Capitol reporters from Spotlight PA and The Philadelphia Inquirer discussed what’s in Gov. Josh Shapiro’s new book — and what was left out." draft = false event-date = 2026-02-17T18:00:00-05:00 event-title = "Where We Keep the Light"